0xMatthew/ts_engineer_interview_takehome/README.md

-# ts_engineer_interview_takehome
-TruStone Software Engineer Interview Takehome Activity
+# TruStone Software Engineer Interview Takehome Activity

+I enjoyed figuring this out.
+Open index.html to use web application.

+Thank you for the opportunity,

+Matthew